nkuetemeli/QuCOOP/README.md

 # Run demos

     # Demos are pre-fixed by the word 'demo_'
-    # Try some demos, specify while calling the solver wheter to use simulated or quantum annealing
+    # Try some demos!
+Specify, while calling the solver, whether to use simulated or quantum annealing
     python demo_point_set_registration.py
     python demo_quadratic_assignment.py
     python demo_shape_matching.py